crossplane/crossplane/design/one-pager-resource-connectivity-mvp.md

 Azure differs from other cloud providers in that it requires *logical grouping* of all resources via the [Azure Resource Manager] control plane.
-Every Azure resource must exist in a Resource Group, which is essentially a just a collection of resource metadata.
+Every Azure resource must exist in a Resource Group, which is essentially just a collection of resource metadata.
 Resource Groups exist in a single region, but the resources that they contain may exist in any region.
 The region of the Resource Group is simply where the metadata is stored for the resources that are